 It is also acknowledged that the inland rail project has the potential to cause fragmentation issues for existing holdings.
-Avoiding impact to dwelling entitlements and minimising fragmentation of productive land in the first instance is paramount to Future flexibility by Council in dealing with such issues is required to ensure minimal impact to land owners.
+Avoiding impact to dwelling entitlements and minimising fragmentation of productive land in the first instance is paramount to ensure minimal impact to land owners.